stelzinga/MF/Management_Framework.md

 - Services

 #### Accounting Assets incl.
 Cash
 Accounting Assets are those assets officially maintained as such on the Balance Sheet including *Fixed assets*, e.g., buildings and machinery as well as *Current Assets* e.g., Receivables and of course *Cash*.
-Cash is used to fund ongoing *Operating Costs* i.e., rent, raw material, utilities, etc. Cash is made available from Revenue and Financing.
-Accounting Assets are recorded on the left side of the Balance Sheet and are maintained through Business Function Finance.
+Cash is used to fund ongoing *Operating Costs* i.e., rent, raw material, utilities, etc. Cash is made available from the sales of Services i.e. Revenue and Funding (see Organising later in this note).
+Accounting Assets are recorded on the left side of the Balance Sheet and are maintained through Business Function Finance, specifically Accounting.

 #### Infrastructure
 Infrastructure or Infra a.k.a. systems, refers to the physical setup used on a day to day basis whether part of Accounting Assets or not.
 The term is used mostly in non-manufacturing Ventures in which case it refers to IT infrastructure.